JoelWoodcock/dev-docs-qa/docs/javascript-sdk/getting-started.md

-See commit comment - probably needs a guide on how to edit the widget instead of this
+Probably needs a guide on how to edit the widget instead of this i.e. how to make a service/events journey, simple routing changes, basic layout changes, etc.

 # How it Works